Liger: Profile and Information

 Conservation

-There is no conservation status for the liger since it is only bred artificially and can’t be found in the wild.
+The liger has no conservation status since it is only bred artificially and can’t be found in the wild.

-The liger is seen in only a handful of enclosures on the earth, but many remain frowned upon as they do not exist in the wild and thus have little conservation value as such.
+The liger is seen in only a handful of enclosures on the earth, but many remain frowned upon as they do not exist in the wild and thus have little conservation value.

-Tigons are more rarely seen than ligers today, but more of them were in the late 19th and early 20th centuries than ligers.
+Tigons are rarely seen as ligers today, but more were seen in the late 19th and early 20th centuries than ligers.

 Ligers are also prohibited from breeding in a range of countries around the world.